 Wellsboro in Tioga County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Nessmuk (here, next to this marker); Soldiers and Sailors Memorial (a few steps from this marker); William A. Stone (within shouting distance of this marker); Tioga County (within shouting distance of this marker); Mary Wells Morris (within shouting distance of this marker); The First Bank (about 300 feet away, measured in a direct line); a different marker also named William A. Stone (approx. 4.2 miles away); Pine Creek Path (approx. 6.3 miles away).
+Tioga County (a few steps from this marker); The First Bank (a few steps from this marker); Nessmuk (within shouting distance of this marker); Edwin A. VanValkenburg (within shouting distance of this marker); Soldiers and Sailors Memorial (about 300 feet away, measured in a direct line); William A. Stone (about 300 feet away); a different marker also named William A. Stone (approx. 4.1 miles away); Pine Creek Path (approx. 6.2 miles away).
 Touch for a list and map of all markers in Wellsboro.